jasimmk/testcontainer/README.md

 Getting docker host from containers are tricky
 Check this [thread at stack overflow](https://stackoverflow.com/questions/24319662/from-inside-of-a-docker-container-how-do-i-connect-to-the-localhost-of-the-mach)

-Make sure you start docker container with following options so that reaper will work
+Make sure you start docker container with following options so that reaper will work, while running testcontainer inside docker
 ```
 docker run --rm -it \
     -v /var/run/docker.sock:/var/run/docker.sock \